+[9]: example_polynomial.expand()

 '''

-[11]: example_polynomial.expand()

-[11]: 8t^3 - 11t^2 + 2t + 1
+[9]: 8t^3 - 11t^2 + 2t + 1

 '''

-Any polynomial can be rewritten using any set of basis functions (of appropriate degree).
+Any polynomial can be rewritten using any set of basis functions (as long as the degree of the basis functions matches the degree of the polynomial).

-In later sections we will see more basis functions, for example those that are used for Hermite (page 16), Bézier (page 40) and Catmull-Rom (page 62) splines.
+In later sections we will see more basis functions, for example those that are used for Hermite (page 21), Bézier (page 46) and Catmull-Rom (page 74) splines.
+In those sections we will also see how to convert between different bases by means of matrix multiplication.

-In the previous example, we have used scalar coefficients to create a one-dimensional polynomial.
+In the previous example, we used scalar coefficients to create a one-dimensional polynomial.
 We can use two-dimensional coefficients to create two-dimensional polynomial curves.
 Let's create a little class to try this: